 Both studies had four major treatment arms:

-- Control, which was in fact a delayed (by about 12-18 months) treatment group.
+- Control, which was in fact a delayed treatment group.

 - Cash Only, which consisted only of a business grant.